HTML5 is exciting, to say the least. But the hype has gotten a bit out of control with the less technical crowd.

 (Chrome right now supports H.264, but Google in its wisdom has decided to switch to WebM instead.
 Lots of people are wondering who put something in Google’s drink.
 CoughAdobeCough.)

 So, you’re going to have to compress your videos at least twice.
 Hope you have a fast computer.

-But that’s just the format.2 Next you need to worry about your visitors’ bandwidth.
+But that’s just the format.
+(This discussion is grossly oversimplified, believe it or not.
+There’s not actually a format for video per se: There’s the codec and the container.
+They are different.
+But for our purpose here, we’ll just call it format and attempt to hold on to our sanity.)
+Next you need to worry about your visitors’ bandwidth.
 The prettier your video, the greater the bitrate.
 Compress with too high of a bitrate and your visitors will spend forever waiting for the video to play.
 (Which they won’t—there are plenty of videos on the Internet, honey, no matter how hard you worked on yours.)
 Compress with too low of a bitrate and your videos will look terrible.

 Not to make this a YouTube/Vimeo commercial, but another thing those services do is serve your videos with adaptive bitrates, so they look as good as possible depending on the visitor’s bandwidth.

 You can purchase software packages that will allow you to perform the same feat of magic.
 You will spend a lot of money and time.